Dental Implants in Maple Valley, WA

 - Single Implants.
 Front teeth, canine teeth, and even molars—a dental implant can replace a missing tooth anywhere in the mouth.

 - Implant-Supported Bridges.
 Dental implants can support a bridge where multiple teeth are missing next to each other.
-This avoids having to grind down your natural teeth in order to fit the bridge.
+This avoids having to grind down your natural teeth in order to fit the bridge, and up to three replacement teeth can be attached to a single implant post.

 - Immediate Implants.
-As soon as a tooth is extracted, our surgeons can place a dental implant post into the empty socket, reducing the number of appointments needed to restore the tooth.
+As soon as a tooth is extracted, our surgeons can place a dental implant post into the empty socket provided there is enough healthy jaw bone.
+This reduces the number of appointments needed to restore the tooth, saving you time and money.

 - Smile Complete™ Full-Arch Restoration.
+Ideal for patients with many missing teeth or who wear dentures, this treatment provides you with a brand new, fully functioning, healthy smile.
 Only a few implant posts are needed to support a fixed denture in one or both dental arches.
-The results are a completely new, fully functioning, and secure set of teeth.
+Your replacement teeth will stay in place and are custom-made for a comfortable fit.

 Dental Implant Procedure in Maple Valley, WA